fddxxueyj/Summer-Research-HKUST-OCES/README.md

 ## 1.3 Offline Testing

 Two metrics are chosen, pearson correlation and the coefficient of determination $R^2$.
 The examples demonstrate that the offline results look fine, better than the results reproted in Victor Mangeleer's work, where the $R^2$ for FNO predictions is always lower than 0.5.
-The results also look slightly better than the CNNs if they are trained on the same datasets.
+The results also look slightly better than the CNNs if the models are trained on the same dataset.

 ![alt text](https://raw.githubusercontent.com/fddxxueyj/Summer-Research-HKUST-OCES/main/results/20260621v1_layer0_plot.png)